Bug-hunting/SafariSnap/README.md

 ```/model``` is where the tflite and h5 models are stored.
 Note the code will compile an ```.h5``` after each iteration, this is due to the low number of iterations and use of a pretrained model.

+# Installation and Setup Instructions for Android Studio
+Install Android studio on your system
+To set up the virtual device
+Click on open AVD Manager> Create Virtual Device >select phone > select device name > press next >download api level 24 (System Image = Nougat) > finish

+To run the application:
+Download the github project.
+Open android studio > open an existing android studio project > go to the location where you downloaded the project > in the directory you will see a android icon (green alien) > select the project name SafariSnap-master > press ok

+Wait for the build gradle to finish.
+Once it completes loading the project >select you android emulator device and press the green arrow to run.

+For first time users you have to create a new account in order to login and use the application functionality.

 ## Recommended specifications:
 * Ryzen 5 3400g or better
 * 16gb ram